Draft-Bash/Client/PROCESS.md

 Sprint planning will happen every first Tuesday of a sprint at 2:00 PM, online or in-person.
 They will be primarily online.
 Code review and demos will happen every second Thursday of the sprint at 2:00 PM, online or in-person.
 They will be primarily online.
 On the second Friday of the sprint, stories that are done (demoed and reviewed) will be deployed to production.
-We will also have retrospectives on Friday via Discord at 4:00 PM.
+We will also have retrospectives on Friday at 3:00 PM.
+This will usually be done online.

 ##### Sprint 1
 Scrum Master: Brian Feddes<br>